 This will replace the existing Oxfordshire Care Summary (OCS).

 Further development of the real-time integrated care record in Oxfordshire to join up the separate electronic systems currently used by GPs, hospital clinicians, out-of-hours services, care workers and others those that provide care for patients.
-Initial pilots are planned to go live early in 2019.

 Health for Me